wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-ediscovery-premium/includes/5-manage-custodians-non-custodial-data-sources.md

 Perform the following steps to associate other mailboxes, sites, Teams, or Yammer groups to a specific custodian:

 1. Expand a custodian to display the following services to associate data locations with the custodian.
 Select **Edit** next to a service to add one of the following data locations:
      -  **Exchange**.
 Associates other mailboxes to the custodian.
 Type into the search box the name or alias (a minimum of three characters) of user mailboxes or distribution groups.
-Select the mailboxes to assign to the custodian and then select **Add.**
+Select the mailboxes to assign to the custodian and then select **Add**.
      -  **SharePoint**.
 Associates SharePoint sites to the custodian.
 Select a site in the list or search for a site by typing a URL in the search box.
 Select the sites to assign to the custodian and then select **Add**.
 If a user is inactive, their OneDrive site must be added here as another SharePoint location.
      -  **Teams**.
 Assigns the Microsoft Teams in which the custodian is currently a member of.
 Select the teams to assign to the custodian and then select **Add**.
 After you add a team, the system automatically identifies and locates both the SharePoint site and the group mailbox associated with that team.
 It then assigns them to the custodian.
      -  **Yammer**.
 Assigns the Yammer groups the custodian is currently a member of.
 Select the groups to assign to the custodian and then select **Add**.
 After you add a team, the system automatically identifies and locates both the SharePoint site and the group mailbox associated with that group.
 It then assigns them to the custodian.